sockeqwe/SealedSubclassInstantiator/README.md

 println(cars) // prints: [RegularCar(horsePower=123, name="random string"), UniqueFerrari]
 ````

+Each instance of the sealed subclass is filled with random values (you can provide your own `PrimitiveTypeValueGenerator` as parameter to `instantiateSealedSubclasses(KClass<T>, PrimitiveTypeValueGenerator)` in case you need control over the values).

 ### Motivation and my primary use case for this library
 When writing unit tests for a Redux Store I want to test if a particular Action (expressed as a sealed class hierarchy) has no side effect on the State of the Redux Store: